emilkarlen/exactly/README.rst

 Using shell commands
 --------------------

-Shell commands can be used both in the "act" phase (the system under test), and in other phases.
+Shell commands can be used both in the "act" phase (the system under test), and in other phases, using "$".

 ::

+    [setup]

+    $ touch file

     [act]